|Further Reading||Top 5 Most Interesting Facts About Medieval Society|

 Most medieval battles would last under 5 hours of direct fighting.
-There are a couple outlying examples that I will touch on but for a vast majority of medieval battles the time length was under 5 hours.
+There are a couple of outlying examples that I will touch on but for a vast majority of medieval battles, the time length was under 5 hours.

 As such, the composition of a medieval army was a few professionally trained knights with a massive amount of conscripted soldiers.
 These conscripted soldiers had little to no training and even less equipment.
 Harold the local blacksmith would not be able to fight for an extended period of time.

 Because of this medieval armies would meet on a battlefield and send individual skirmishing parties toward each other.
 Depending on the time period and location these skirmishing parties would be primarily ill-equipped infantry with supporting archers and some knights.

 When the two skirmishing parties met in the field they would take turns fighting with each other.
 Even the best-trained and equipped infantry troops would only fight for around 5 minutes before being completely exhausted.
 These tired conscripted soldiers would then retreat behind the next line of infantry and rest before returning to battle.

 After about 2-3 hours of doing this, both armies would be exhausted from fighting.
 This was when the knights would enter the field and route the opposing force.